Prijezda I, Ban of Bosnia: Biography

-From Christianity to Heresy and back
+Conversions

 Prijezda was originally a Roman Catholic Christian, but he converted to Bogomilism later on.
 According to the Pope's letter to Ban Matej Ninoslav, he converted back to Catholicism during Matej's reign.
 As he could not be trusted because of his previous conversion, he was forced to send his son as a guarantee to the Dominican Order.
 Ban Matej Ninoslav had to beg even to Rome itself for the release of Prijezda's son, Prijezda II, guaranteeing that they are none other than faithful Catholics – but the pleas reached deaf ears.

 Reign during the Crusade

-During the Bosnian Crusade (1234–1239) against Matej Ninoslav Herzeg Coloman commanding the Christian Armies conquered most of Bosnia and temporarily pushed Matej and his forces.
+During the Bosnian Crusade (1234–1239) against Matej Ninoslav, Hungarian prince Coloman commanding the Christian Armies conquered most of Bosnia and temporarily pushed Matej and his forces.
 He gave the title of Bosnian Ban to Prijezda, who was Ninoslav's closest living relative.
 Prijezda ruled for only two years, because Matej managed to restore control over most of Bosnia after the Hungarian defeat in the face of the Mongols.
 As Prijezda was in mortal danger, he fled to Hungary.